Pegasus (constellation): Characteristics

-Pegasus is dominated by a roughly square asterism (the Square of Pegasus) although one of the stars, formerly known as Delta Pegasi or Sirrah, is now officially assigned to Andromeda and is known as Alpha Andromedae, or Alpheratz.
+Pegasus is dominated by a roughly square asterism (the Square of Pegasus).
+One of the stars, formerly known as Delta Pegasi or Sirrah, is now officially assigned to Andromeda and is known as Alpha Andromedae or Alpheratz.
 Traditionally, the body of the horse consists of a quadrilateral formed by the stars α Peg, β Peg, γ Peg, and α And.
-The front legs of the winged horse are formed by two crooked lines of stars, one leading from η Peg to κ Peg and the other from μ Peg to 1 Pegasi.
+The front legs of the winged horse are formed by two crooked lines of stars: one from η Peg to κ Peg and the other from μ Peg to 1 Pegasi.
 Another crooked line of stars from α Peg via θ Peg to ε Peg forms the neck and head; ε is the snout.